-Parents and guardians, the school district recognizes that parental and family involvement is essential to the success of every student in our school district.
-When your expectations of your student's behavior parallel those of the school, we know that our students achieve more and have a positive educational experience.
+Parents and guardians, the school district recognizes that parental and family involvement are essential to the success of every student in our school district.
 Thus, we remain committed to creating a welcoming environment for all families.
-If you have a concern, it is always important to address that concern at the building level first.
 Please do not hesitate to reach out to your child's teachers and administrators and explore our district website (tfd215.org) to learn more about the great things occurring in Thornton Fractional High School District 215 and how you can engage in our school activities.

-I am dedicated to continuing our partnership in achieving our mission of "providing diverse learning opportunities that inspire all students to become life-long learners who contribute to their community."
-Our school district thrives because of this collective effort, focus and commitment of our Thornton Fractional High School students, staff, board of education members, parents, and community partners.
-I look forward to the work we will accomplish this school year, and I am humbled and grateful to serve as superintendent of such an extraordinary district.
+I have a sense of excitement for the start of this school year because of the energy our students, staff, parents and community bring to our schools and all the possibilities that working together provide.
+Our school district excels because of this collective effort, focus and commitment of our Thornton Fractional High School students, staff, Board of Education members, parents, and community partners.
+I look forward to the work we will accomplish this school year, and I am humbled and honored to continue to serve as your Superintendent.

-Sincerely,
+Sincerely yours,